davethai/dotfiles/README.md

 ```

 2. Download `nixos-wsl.tar.gz` from the [latest release](https://github.com/nix-community/NixOS-WSL/releases/latest)

+3. cd into the directory where `nixos-wsl.tar.gz` is located

-3. Import the tarball into WSL2
+4. Import the tarball into WSL2

 ```powershell
 wsl --import NixOS $env:USERPROFILE/NixOS nixos-wsl.tar.gz --version 2
 ```

-4. Set NixOS as the default
+5. Set NixOS as the default

 ```powershell
 wsl --set-default NixOS
 ```

-5. You can now run NixOS (`-d NixOS` is not required because NixOS is default distro)
+6. You can now run NixOS (`-d NixOS` is not required because NixOS is default distro)

 ```powershell
 wsl